 Diagnose changing cost economics

 Inflation affects each company in an industry differently.
-This is why companies must always keep a close watch on the changing cost economics to build a better low cost leadership strategy.
+This is why companies must always keep a close watch on the changing cost economics to build a better low-cost leadership strategy.
 This ranges from the raw materials stage to the final price paid by the final consumer.
 This requires the construction of a value chain that depicts the value-added at each step in the entire market process and identifies the shifting cost components.
 Managers must also make it a point to assess the long-run shifts in the cost position of the company’s competitors in relation to theirs.
 Factoring out the implication of future inflation into costs is also important.
-This type of analysis helps companies to effectively strategize for a low cost leadership strategy.
+This type of analysis helps companies to effectively strategize for a low-cost leadership strategy.

 Assess competitive shifts

 Another strategy to build a cost leadership strategy is to assess how rising cost pressures will affect the growth objectives and market share potential of the company.
 Consider the case where all competitors feel the same inflationary impact on operating costs but the fixed asset-capacity cost increases that they suffer from are different from one another.
 In this case, it is advisable to use an “invest and grow” strategy to build market share and help the company gain a competitive advantage, provided it invests early in new capacity.
-This would consequently help the business enjoy lower fixed costs than competitors that add capacity later, when investment costs are higher.
+This would consequently help the business enjoy lower fixed costs than competitors that add capacity later when investment costs are higher.

 Choosing the right differentiation strategy

 If a company relies solely on a differentiation strategy to win market share, there are chances that the rising capital costs will hit your company hard.
 There are limits to the excess amount paid by buyers for a product that is fancier than its rivals.
 At some point, the buyers may be attracted to a more generic product at a lower price.
-To avoid this and successfully implement a low cost leadership strategy, businesses must ensure new spending commitments that are affected by rising capital costs.
-Businesses must try to shift the basis of their differentiation to operating cost variables which includes advertising, service, inspection procedures, and manufacturing workmanship.
+To avoid this and successfully implement a low-cost leadership strategy, businesses must ensure new spending commitments that are affected by rising capital costs.
+Businesses must try to shift the basis of their differentiation to operating cost variables which include advertising, service, inspection procedures, and manufacturing workmanship.